Specifying efficient use of materials and considering their impact from manufacture to disposal.

 - the durability of building materials

-- how easily materials can be separated
+- how easily materials and elements can be disassembled and separated at the end-of-life stage

 - use of locally sourced materials

-- use of recycled materials
+- use of materials made with recycled components

 - specifying standard sizes of materials